aoterodelaroza/critic2/README.md

 * gfortran 4.8: allocatable components in user-defined types not supported.
-* gfortran 4.9 through 5.4 (and possible older gfortran-5): errors
+* gfortran 4.9 through 5.4 (and possibly older and newer gfortran-5):
-  allocating and deallocating the global field array (sy%f).
+  errors allocating and deallocating the global field array (sy%f).
 * ifort 12.1: catastrophic internal compiler error.
 * Newer ifort versions (ifort-14.0.2.144, ifort-15.0.5.233, and
   ifort-15.2): the compilation succeeds, but inexplicable errors happen at runtime when the global field array is deallocated in the system_end subroutine (similar to gfortran 4.9 to 5.4).
-The run may also hang if the field array is reallocated (move_alloc bug?)
+The run may also hang if the field array is reallocated (move_alloc bug?).
 * Other compilers: missing Fortran 95 and 2003 features here and there.

 In summary: **Only recent versions of gfortran are guaranteed to work with the development version.
-If you can not use gfortran 6 or newer, download the stable version.** I do not think this is because of errors in the critic2 code.
+If you can not use gfortran 6 or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you do find the reason, please let me know).

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option: